Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Numerical experiments

 \subsection{Performance Experiments}

-\wurw{We evaluate the new ChASE solver on three pseudo-hermitian Hamiltonians in complex double precision: a \textit{small} test case with \textsc{Si-23k} matrix, a \textit{medium} test case with \textsc{MoS$_2$-64k} matrix, and a \textit{large} test case with \textsc{MoS$_2$-104k} matrix.} \wurw{Each experiment is repeated 5 times.
-In the figures, the lines represent the average over the 5 repetitions, while the shaded regions indicate the range from the minimum to the maximum values across these repetitions.} \rw{The black lines represent the ideal scaling.} The color scheme for each value of $\nev$ is the same as in Figure \ref{fig::convergence_experiment} (i.e., \rw{$1\%$ in green, $2\%$ in orange, $3\%$ in red}).\XZdone{(maybe averaged???)}
+We evaluate the strong scaling of the extended ChASE solver on two pseudo-hermitian Hamiltonians in \NEW{FP32}\OLD{double precision} on \wurw{JUPITER, using up to 64 nodes (256 GPUs in total)}: a \textit{medium} test case with \textsc{Si-39k} matrix, and a \textit{large} test case with \textsc{MoS$_2$-52k} matrix. \wurw{The corresponding 2D MPI grid is configured as a square, which is the preferred layout for ChASE.} Each experiment is repeated five times, using the same parameters as for the convergence experiment of Figure \ref{fig::iteration_tol4} (i.e., $\tol = 10^{-4}$ and $\nex = 2/3\times\nev$).
+In the figures, solid lines indicate the average over 5 repetitions, while shaded regions show the full range from the minimum to the maximum values.
+Black lines correspond to the ideal strong scaling.
+The color scheme for different $\nev$ values follows Figure \ref{fig::iteration_tol4} (i.e., $1\%$ in green, $2\%$ in orange, $3\%$ in red).

-\begin{justify} Our discussion includes a comparison with prior results from \cite[section 3]{milev_performances_2025}, which employed ELPA direct eigensolver \wurw{(ELPA-one-stage solver)} \cite{penke_high_2020} and the SLEPc \wurw{Lanczos based} iterative method \cite{alvarruiz_variants_2025} in complex single precision for computing $100$ extremal eigenpairs.
-Although difference in floating-point precision should be considered, the benchmarks in \cite[figure 4]{milev_performances_2025} were performed on Leonardo Booster, which features the same GPU configuration \wurw{as used} in our experiments. \end{justify}